MeTavi/TAT_doc/docs/Setup_Guide/index.md

 ## Instruction

 The overall ETL process consists of multiple stages, where the raw data are prepared into inputs and then curated at various stages before producing the outputs used for visualisation.
 This section of the document provides a step-by-step guide to setting up and running the Transit Analytics ETL process.
-This guide is intended for new users setting up this process on a local PC.
-For detailed descriptions and additional documentation, please refer to the other sections of this document.
-The following are the steps that need to be undertaken:
+This guide is intended for new users setting up this process on a local computer.
+For more information on a high-level view of the workflow refer to the [overall workflow] section.
-[customize]
+The following are the steps that need to be undertaken to set up the process:

 ### Cloning the Repository

-To clone the repository, you can use either GitHub Desktop or the command line.
+Clone the repository to access the code on your local computer.
+You can use either GitHub Desktop or the command line.

 #### Option 1: Using GitHub Desktop

 1. Open **GitHub Desktop**.
 2. Go to **File** > **Clone Repository**.